sbg-tir/SBG-TIR-L4-JET/README.md

     downscale_SM --> downscaled_SM
 ```

 Coarse resolution near-surface air temperature (Ta) and relative humidity (RH) are taken from the GEOS-5 FP `tavg1_2d_slv_Nx` product.
 Ta and RH are down-scaled using a linear regression between up-sampled ST, NDVI, and albedo as predictor variables to Ta or RH from GEOS-5 FP as a response variable, within each Sentinel tile.
 These regression coefficients are then applied to the 60 m ST, NDVI, and albedo, and this first-pass estimate is then bias-corrected to the coarse image from GEOS-5 FP.
-These downscaled meteorology estimates are recorded in the L3T AUX product listed in Table .
+These downscaled meteorology estimates are recorded in the L4T ETAUX product listed in Table .
 Areas of cloud are filled in with bi-cubically resampled GEOS-5 FP.
-This same down-scaling procedure is applied to soil moisture (SM) from the GEOS-5 FP `tavg1_2d_lnd_Nx` product, which is recorded in the L3T AUX product listed in Table .
+This same down-scaling procedure is applied to soil moisture (SM) from the GEOS-5 FP `tavg1_2d_lnd_Nx` product, which is recorded in the L4T ETAUX product listed in Table .

 ### 2.6.
 Surface Energy Balance